IVRPowers/blog/content/post/marketing/the-evolution-of-business-communications.md

 - Can they reschedule a communication task in real-time?
 - Can they be attended in real-time from any device?

-##	What's your Evolution's Stage?
+##	What are the 5 Stages of Business Communications?

 In the Digital Age, **any company or organization requires to reimagine and reinvent most existing processes** both for customers and employees across branches, contact centers, apps and websites.
 Discover now where your company is staged to match all communications goals for your business:

-###	Stage 1: At the beginning… Telephony comes first.
+###	◼️ Stage 1: At the beginning… Telephony comes first.

 Some companies start just with a phone line or a small [PBX](https://blog.ivrpowers.com/post/technologies/what-is-pbx/) to receive or make phone calls. **We consider this stage first stay-connected step of any company**.
 Even if  in the Digital Age, it's possible to start directly to the next stage, no company or self-entrepreneur can manage any business without a phone for its first employees.
 This Stage is the phone only communication, but remember that in the current situation, telephony can use SMS for texting and you can use specific apps that improve your telephony without to much cost and effort.